Modern Moral Philosophy

 "Modern Moral Philosophy" is an article on moral philosophy by G. E. M. Anscombe, originally published in the journal Philosophy, vol. 33, no. 124 (January 1958).

 The article has influenced the emergence of contemporary virtue ethics, especially through the work of Alasdair MacIntyre.
-Notably, the term "consequentialism" was first coined in this paper.
+Notably, the term "consequentialism" was first coined in this paper, although in a different sense from the one in which it is now used.